raspberrypilearning/ultrasonic-theremin/en/step_4.md

 ## Adding a buzzer

-Now that you can tell how far away your hand is, from the distance sensor, it is time to add a buzzer.
+Now that you can tell how far away your hand is from the distance sensor, it is time to add a buzzer.

 --- task ---
 Connect your buzzer directly to the Raspberry Pi, using two female-to-female jumper leads.
 Here it is shown connected to `GPIO 21` and a `GND` pin